vt-tlos-pathways/pathways-docs/README.md

 - Course must use Canvas for assignments and grading
   - Course does not *need* to be publicly available to students
-- Pathways concepts and objectives are pre-loaded in courses in Canvas so you'll only see those that apply to your course
+- Pathways concepts and outcomes are pre-loaded in courses in Canvas so you'll only see those that apply to your course

-- Faculty then apply objectives to assignments using the tool
+- Faculty then apply outcomes to assignments using the tool

 - Assessed assignments must use ***built-in*** Canvas tools